Call 352-378-5655 or email email@example.com with updates and additions.

 Gainesville Interfaith Alliance for Immigrant Justice (IAIJ) organizes faith communities to work together for immigrant justice.
 Meets 2nd Mondays at 6 pm at the Mennonite Meeting House, 1236 NW 18th Ave.
 Gainesvilleiaij@gmail.com, www.gainesvilleiaij.blogspot.com, 352-377-6577

-Gainesville Loves Mountains partners with Appalachian allies to end mountaintop removal coal mining and build a prosperous economy/sustainable future for the region and its people.
+Gainesville Loves Mountains partners with Appalachian allies to end mountaintop removal coal mining and build a prosperous economy/sustainable future.
 We pursue policies to strengthen our local economy through energy efficiency, clean energy. firstname.lastname@example.org, 352-610-1090, http://gainesvillelovesmountains.wordpress.com/

 Gainesville NOW www.gainesvillenow.org. info@gainesvilleNOW.org NOW meeting info contact Lisa at 352-450-1912

-Gainesville Peer Respite is a non-profit, non-clinical mental health community providing sanctuary and support to those who are experiencing overwhelming emotional distress.
-Peer Support Warmline is available 6pm-6am, and we will be open for wellness activities, support groups and brief overnight respite stays.
+Gainesville Peer Respite A non-profit, non-clinical mental health community providing sanctuary and support to those experiencing emotional distress.
+Peer Support Warmline is available 6pm-6am, and we offer wellness activities, support groups and brief overnight respite stays.
 Call the Warmline at 352-559-4559 for support or online at gainesvillerespite.org

 Gainesville Socialists is a bi-weekly reading and discussion group.
 Meetings are open to all who consider themselves socialists, are interested in socialism, or are otherwise curious.
 Meetings are held at the CMC every other Tuesday at 8 pm, email@example.com